PaperMC/Paper/CONTRIBUTING.md

 Your commit will be converted into a patch that you can then PR into Paper.

+> [!IMPORTANT]
-> ❗ Please note that if you have some specific implementation detail you'd like
+> Please note that if you have some specific implementation detail you'd like
 > to document, you should do so in the patch message *or* in comments.

 ## Modifying Patches